gpicardi/Open-Toolkit-for-Underwater-Field-Robotics/Control and Power Management Electronics/SOFTWARE_README.md

-# ROS2 Software Stack for Underwater Robotics
+# ROS2 Software Stack

 ## Overview

 This repository documents the **ROS2 Software Stack** used in the **Open Toolkit for Underwater Robotics**.
-The software provides modular, real-time control for underwater robotic actuators, sensors, and communication interfaces, leveraging ROS2 for distributed and scalable operation.
+The software provides modular control for underwater robotic actuators, sensors, and communication interfaces, leveraging ROS2 for distributed and scalable operation.

 ## Software Architecture